LusLusLus422/Supple-Highlights/README.md

 2. Open your browser and navigate to `http://localhost:8501`

+3. Set up a watched directory for your PDF files

-3. Upload a PDF document with highlights
+4. Upload or place PDF documents with highlights in the watched directory

-4. Explore your highlights through:
+5. Explore your highlights through:
    - Topic visualization
    - Knowledge graphs
    - Search functionality